Can You Claim ITC on Free Gifts?

 ITC eligibility for free gifts in GST

 According to the Central Board of Indirect Taxes and Customs (CBIC), gifts up to a value of Rs 50,000 per year by an employer to his employee are outside the ambit of GST as they do not meet supply chain criteria.
-Those gifts which are worth more than ₹50,000 and are made without any consideration.
-Then GST will be applied if they are in the course of business.
+Gifts worth more than ₹50,000 made without any consideration.
+Then, GST will be applied if they are in the course of business.

-Suppose it’s the month of Diwali and there are two companies A and B in the process of distributing Diwali gifts to their employees.
-A distributes dinner sets to its employees and B distributes gold coins to its employees.
-The total cost for A is 49,000 INR while for B is 2,20,000 INR.
-In the end, B will be subject to the GST and A not be subject to any taxes.
+During Diwali, two companies, A and B, are distributing gifts to their employees.
+A distributes dinner sets to its employees, and B distributes gold coins to them.
+The total cost for A is 49,000 INR, while for B is 2,20,000 INR.
+In the end, B will be subject to the GST, and A will not be subject to any taxes.

 Conditions for claiming ITC on giveaways.

-As we saw above ITC are not available for suppliers of goods that are made as gifts or giveaways.
+As we saw above, suppliers cannot claim ITC for goods given as gifts or giveaways.
 You must carefully examine the provisions related to the taxability of gifts and free samples under GST to ensure compliance and avoid future litigation because these conditions also change based on the agreement.

-One key aspect of climbing ITC is the credit must be used for business purposes and in the course or furtherance of business activities.
+One key aspect of claiming ITC is that businesses must use the credit for business purposes and in the course of business activities.
 You must never see ITC only as a way to manage tax liability, but record keeping is one of the crucial steps in this.
 Record-keeping and adherence to regulatory requirements, contributing to overall financial transparency and compliance for businesses operating under the GST regime.

 Also Read: What Are The Requirements For Claiming ITC On Free Gifts?